 Heroic 44-year-old Lancashire man saves numerous others after donating kidneys, liver, pancreas, and tissue

+Heroic 44-year-old Lancashire man saves numerous others after donating his kidneys, liver, pancreas and tissue

+A 44-year-old Lancashire man has saved numerous others after donating his kidneys, liver, pancreas and tissue.

 Every person alive has the potential to be a lifesaver.
 And not just once over, but possibly nine times.
 Such is the power in being an organ donor.